TalDM/Ammiad/README.md

 Code to estimate whether sorting by microhabitat can be explained by chance, and to recreate figure S9, are shown in the directory `habitat_permutations`.
 The RMarkdown file imports the functions to do this and creates the plot.

+<h3> Estimating plant density </h3>

+Plant density was measured in 2020, in transect A and summarised in (density table)[data/2020_plant_densities.csv].
+Spikes were counted around each sampling point peg (1 meter radius) and between each sampling points (in 2 meter width course).
+Mean density calculation and plot was done using (density.r)[data_analysis/plant_density_2020.r]